Comfort Suites Airport

 Breakfast was your typical Choice Hotels fare, which is never very remarkable.
 They offered the usual assortment of pastries, scrambled eggs, sausage, oatmeal, fruit, yogurt, and waffles.

-No pets are allowed, which is always a bummer as I frequently travel with my dog.
+No pets are allowed, which is always a bummer as I frequently travel with my dog and finding dog-friendly hotels is challenging.

 If you’re accustomed to stumbling out of your hotel and walking to a nearby restaurant, you’re out of luck.
 Though the hotel is centrally located, you will have to drive as there are no businesses immediately adjacent to the property.